When Your Heart Needs Rest

 After hurt, regret, or ignored intuition, it’s possible to trust yourself again.
 This gentle reflection helps you rebuild self-trust from the inside out.

-When Your Inner Voice Went Quiet
+When Your Inner Voice Became Hard to Hear

 What do I really feel about this?